downlinko/downlinko.github.io/_posts/development/2018-08-26-download-install-apache-zookeeper-windows.md

 ---
-title: "Download and Install Apache Zookeeper on Windows"
+title: "Download and Install Apache ZooKeeper on Windows"
 permalink: /download-install-apache-zookeeper-windows.html
-excerpt: "A detailed step-by-step tutorial on how to download and install Apache Zookeeper on Windows 10."
+excerpt: "A detailed step-by-step tutorial on how to download and install Apache ZooKeeper on Windows 10."
 date: 2018-08-26
 last_modified_at: 2018-08-26
 header:
   teaser: "assets/images/posts/development/zookeeper/download-install-zookeeper-windows.png"
 categories: [Development]
-tags: [Apache Zookeeper, Download, Install, Setup, Tutorial, Windows, Zookeeper]
+tags: [Apache ZooKeeper, Download, Install, Setup, Tutorial, Windows, Zookeeper]
 published: false
 ---

 <img src="{{ site.url }}/assets/images/posts/development/zookeeper/download-install-zookeeper-windows.png" alt="download install zookeeper windows" class="align-right title-image">

-Do you need to download and install [Gradle](https://gradle.org/){:target="_blank"} 4.1 on Windows?
+Do you want to learn how to download and install [Apache ZooKeeper](https://zookeeper.apache.org/){:target="_blank"} on Windows?

 You’ve reached the right place.

 Because in this tutorial **I'll walk you through the different setup steps**.

-Off we go!

-Check following post if you are looking to download and install [Gradle 3.5]({{ site.url }}/download-install-gradle-3-5-windows.html).
-{: .notice--primary}
+Let’s dive in!

 ## Step #1: Check Prerequisites

-Gradle requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to work.
+ZooKeeper requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to work.
 So let's check if you have Java configured on your system.

 Click on the search button.
 Then type "<kbd>cmd</kbd>" (without quotes).